wroge/sqlt/README.md

 	if err != nil {
 		panic(err)
 	}
+	// SELECT id, title, created_at FROM books WHERE instr(title, ?) > 0

 	fmt.Println(books)
 	// [{1 The Bitcoin Standard 2024-06-29 12:32:35.41204 +0200 +0200} {4 Mastering Bitcoin 2024-06-29 12:32:35.412049 +0200 +0200}]